imsujinpark/blog/_posts/2024-03-29-is-functional-programming-the-way-to-go.md

     - It might be more practical to maintain the existing codebase using the current paradigm rather than refactoring it entirely

 ## Conclusion
-Function programming offers simplicity and elegance in code design, but it's not always the best approach.
+Functional programming offers simplicity and elegance in code design, but it's not always the best approach.
 While its focus on statelessness and composability can lead to cleaner, more maintainable code, there are scenarios where mutable state is unavoidable or even beneficial.
+Whether it is a way to go or not, you will find it everywhere.
-**Understanding the underlying principles of functional programming allows us to find the right balance between different paradigms.**
+Understanding the underlying principles of functional programming allows us to find the right balance between different paradigms.

-And here is a video that helped me understand functional programming better that made me write this blog post: : [Dear Functional Bros](https://www.youtube.com/watch?v=nuML9SmdbJ4)
+And here is a video that helped me understand functional programming better that made me write this blog post: [Dear Functional Bros](https://www.youtube.com/watch?v=nuML9SmdbJ4)

 Happy coding!